Ten Steps to Implementing Your Lease Accounting Project

 Step 2 – Current Lease Program Assessment

-The next step in the implementing your lease accounting project should be to assess your current leasing program.
+The next step in implementing your lease accounting project should be to assess your current leasing program.
 You will need to pull in your cross-functional team to conduct the analysis properly.
-Track a sample lease through its lifecycle – from the upfront sourcing and negotiation with the lessor to the final termination and return of the asset.
+Track a sample lease throughout its lifecycle – from upfront sourcing and negotiation with the lessor to final termination and return of the asset.
 What organizations are involved in the process?
 What systems are updated with leasing data?
 What controls are in place?
-How does the process vary by geographic region; business unit; or asset type (Real Estate versus IT or Equipment)?
+How does the process vary by geographic region, business unit, or asset type (real estate versus equipment)?
 Also, track the quarterly and annual close processes.
-How is accounting data sourced, verified and reported?
+How is accounting data sourced, verified, and reported?

 Step 3 – Design Future Leasing Program

 Next, you should design the “future state” after the new accounting standards are implemented.
-What business processes, controls and systems should be in place by the 2019 (or 2020) implementation deadline?
+What business processes, controls, and systems should be in place by the 2019 (or 2021) implementation deadline?
 How will your leasing portfolio grow or change over the next five years?
-You will need decide between a tactical approach that just focuses on complying with the new rules or a strategic approach that aims to improve the efficiency of your leasing program.
-For companies with immature leasing programs, a strategic program may be the only option – as an overhaul of the systems and controls in place necessary to comply.
+You will need to decide between a tactical approach that focuses only on complying with the new rules or a strategic approach that aims to improve the efficiency of your leasing program.
+For companies with immature leasing programs, a strategic approach may be the only option as an overhaul of the systems and controls in place may be necessary to comply.

 Step 4 – Secure Budget and Resources

 With an understanding of the current leasing process and the desired future state, you should be in a good position to evaluate the level of effort required to implement your lease accounting project.
-You will need to secure budget and resources before you can proceed.
+You will need to secure the budget and resources before you can proceed.
 Most companies will need to acquire a lease accounting software application and possibly a new lease administration system as well.
-Due to the time and expertise required, most companies will bring on a Big Four or other consulting firm to collect the data, install the software and project manage the initiative.
-If you elect to run the project in-house you will need to budget time for employees from IT, accounting, project management.
+Due to the time and expertise required, most companies will bring on a Big Four or other consulting firm to collect the data, install the software, and project manage the initiative.
+If you elect to run the project in-house, you will need to budget time for employees from IT, Accounting, and Project Management.

 Learn more about the Key Line Items in Your Lease Accounting Budget.